Register for the event

 Endowus Core-Flagship Cash/SRS Portfolio

-The 100% Equity Portfolio gained 8.4% in April, underperforming the broader equity benchmark by 0.3%.
+The 100% Equity Portfolio gained 5.1% in May and performed in line with the broader equity market.

-- The Flagship Cash/SRS 100% Fixed Income Portfolio gained 0.5% in April, outperforming the broader fixed income market.
-The Portfolio’s overweight to securitised and emerging market bonds drove outperformance, as these two segments benefitted from the risk on sentiment.
+- The Flagship Cash/SRS 100% Fixed Income Portfolio gained 0.6% in May, outperforming the broader fixed income market.
+The Portfolio’s overweight to emerging market bonds and credit exposure drove outperformance.

 Endowus Core-Flagship CPF Portfolio

-- The 100% Equity Portfolio’s outperformance was driven by its overweight to US and emerging market equities, both of which benefitted strongly from the Technology driven rally during the month due to their larger AI related exposure.
+- The 100% Equity Portfolio’s overweight to US and emerging market equities drove its outperformance, as both US and emerging market countries continue to benefit strongly from the Technology driven rally.

-- The 100% Fixed Income Portfolio outperformed the global fixed income benchmark due to its overweight to Singapore bonds, which saw stronger performance during the month.
+- The 100% Fixed Income Portfolio outperformed the global fixed income benchmark due to its overweight to credit.

-- Within the Portfolio, the Eastspring Singapore Select Bond Fund was the best performer, gaining 1.8% during the month.
-On the other hand, the Amundi Core Global Aggregate Bond was the weakest performer, rising 0.1% during the month.
-The Fund passively tracks the fixed income benchmark.
+- Within the Portfolio, the Dimensional Global Core Fixed Income III Fund was the best performer, gaining 0.8% during the month due to its larger credit exposure.
+On the other hand, the UOB United SGD Fund was the weakest performer, rising 0.2% during the month.

 Endowus Income Portfolios

-The Endowus Stable Income Portfolio returned 0.7% in April, outperforming the Bloomberg Global Aggregate Credit Index.
+The Endowus Stable Income Portfolio returned 0.3% in May, underperforming the Bloomberg Global Aggregate Credit Index.

-The Endowus Higher Income Portfolio returned 2.5% in April, outperforming the 20-80 equity-fixed income composite benchmark.
+The Endowus Higher Income Portfolio returned 1.5% in May, performing in line with the 20-80 equity-fixed income composite benchmark.

-The Endowus Future Income Portfolio returned 3.5% in April, slightly underperforming the 40-60 equity-fixed income composite benchmark
+The Endowus Future Income Portfolio returned 1.9% in May, slightly underperforming the 40-60 equity-fixed income composite benchmark.

-- The fixed income sleeve (60%) outperformed the global credit markets, mirroring the performance of Stable Income.
-Holdings with shorter duration and greater credit spread exposure within the fixed income sleeve contributed to the outperformance.
+- The fixed income sleeve (60%) underperformed the global credit markets, mirroring the performance of Stable Income.

-- The equity sleeve (40%) was the main contributor to overall performance, with the FSSA Dividend Advantage Fund being the standout performer as Asia-Pacific equities rebounded strongly.
-The Amundi Prime USA Fund benefited from the US equity rally, while the GMO Quality Investment Fund and Dimensional World Equity Fund also posted solid gains.
-However, at around 8%, the overall equity sleeve's return lagged the broader equity market—the AB Low Volatility Equity Portfolio Fund, the sleeve's largest holding, participated in the recovery but its defensive positioning meant it captured less of the upside.
-As a result, the underperformance of the equity sleeve weighed on the Portfolio’s overall relative performance.
+- The equity sleeve (40%) was the main contributor to overall performance.
+The FSSA Dividend Advantage Fund continued to be the standout performer as Asia-Pacific equities delivered another month of strong return.
+However, the AB Low Volatility Equity Portfolio Fund, the sleeve's largest holding, participated in the recovery but captured less of the upside.
+This was the primary reason for the sleeve’s underperformance against the broader equities market.

 Latest current target payout update: